As the first mural comes to a close, I’m focusing on releasing.

 In my young adulthood I really struggled with perfectionism.
 Life seemed so big and full of wondrous spontaneous possibilities but it was so big that when I let total spontaneity run wild I often made messes; as my actions (and messes) grew, I was reprimanded pretty harshly for the consequences of my actions.
 I was a daydreamer and a “space cadet” and often felt out of control (at least I kept getting that message from adults).
 I began regimenting myself, playing small.
 I wanted to be perfect, and stop making so many wild and messy mistakes.
 I can feel the old stomach re-tightening now as I put myself back in that old head- and body-space to write this.
 Art became one of the few times I could l really let loose and be myself, especially when I was all alone, and explore the contours and shapes and shadows of the world around me and my own internal one.

 I feel so much compassion for this old me as I write this.
 Now I can see that all my perfectionistic habits were just my way of trying to make others happy—or trying to anger them less.
 I am so grateful that I am now cultivating the tools to let things flow, flow, flow, and build my own containers in which to do so, and by being my wild self, inspire others and make them happy.
-So it is with this energy that I present to the world—and the hiking community, and Crazy Larry’s Hostel—my first mural: not holding on, ready to release to make room for more work to come.
+So it is with this energy that I present to the world—and the hiking community, and to this hostel—my first mural: not holding on, ready to release to make room for more work to come.

 <3, LaMB <3 P.S.
 Stay tuned for more regular blog posts on my creative journey!